KG700/bank_account/README.md

 - [x] .deposit(100) --> adds a transaction to transactions array
 - [x] .withdraw(100) --> adds a transaction to transactions array
 - [x] .print_statement prints statement in correct format
+- [ ] .print_statement raises error if transactions is empty

 <ins>Transaction:</ins>
 - [x] when .initialize amount with 100 --> transaction.amount == 100